 Other areas to explore

 Other deductions that can be easily missed are advertising and promotional expenses, banking fees, and air, bus, or train fare.
-Restaurant meals and other entertainment costs may be written off as long as they are necessary business expenses.
+The cost of meals may be written off as long as they are necessary business expenses.

 In addition, Hillis said to consider health insurance premiums, which in most cases represent a credit rather than a tax deduction.